raphaelSeguin/ojozene/README.md

 ## To run the app locally:

-* create a .env file in the back/ directory and fill with tokens and credentials for the database and the APIs
+* create a .env file in the back/ directory and fill in tokens and credentials for the database and the APIs
 ```
 DB_USER=<db_user_name>
 DB_PASS=<db_password>